 As long as you understand and work within the restrictions, keep communicating and focus on the value each employee brings, you can make the most of your older workers and side-step those landmines.

-If you have an older worker approaching retirement age and need some advice, contact me on 01480 387933 or email info@face2faceHR.com.
+If you have an older worker approaching retirement age and need some advice, contact us at [email protected].